nobohan/OpenArdenneMap/README.md

 Some useful commands for printing the map in a pdf format:

 * Determining the size of a pdf:
-`pdfjam --outfile A2.pdf --landscape --paper a2paper in.pdf`
+`pdfjam --outfile A2.pdf --landscape --paper a2paper nosize.pdf`

+or

+`cpdf -scale-to-fit a0landscape nosize.pdf -o A2.pdf`

 * Make several A4 of a A2 pdf:
 `pdfposter -ma4 -pa2 A2.pdf out_A4.pdf`

+or
+`mutool poster -x 2 -y 2 A2.pdf A4.pdf`

 # TODOs